russellgordon/ics3u-s1-2023-24/src/site/notes/Concepts/Abstraction Using Lists.md

 We are evaluating the expression  `item.isRecommended == true` .

-When the item has been recommended, we show the `hands.thumbsup.fill` symbol.
+When the item has been recommended, we show the `hand.thumbsup.fill` symbol.

-Otherwise, we show the `hands.thumbsdown` symbol.
+Otherwise, we show the `hand.thumbsdown` symbol.

 We can test this out by scrolling down to the previews section of this view: